This article explores 2 simple ways for SREs to drive better practices and code hygiene within infrastructure-as-code (IAC) tooling like Terraform.

-Let’s explore two areas in IAC to reduce the potential toil burden.
+Let’s explore two optimizations for Terraform to reduce potential toil and risk burden.

-Jim Brikman is a consultant in Terraform, a popular infrastructure provisioning tool.
-He learned a few interesting things from writing 300,000 lines of IaC code alongside many teams that use the tool.
+Yevginy “Jim” Brikman is a consultant at Gruntworks, specializing in Terraform, Hashicorp’s infrastructure provisioning tool.
+He learned a few interesting things from writing 300,000 lines of Terraform code.

-One of these learnings was that many teams keep their IaC code as a single monolithic file.
-It blew my mind when I heard this, but I can understand that a legacy team culture can lead to this.
+One of these learnings was that many teams keep their Terraform code as a single monolithic file.
+It’s mind blowing to consider this, but many engineering teams still have elements of legacy culture.

-For more than a few teams, all the environment configurations (development, QA, testing, staging, and production) were stored on one gigantic file.
+He noted more than a few teams storing all the environment configurations (development, QA, testing, staging, and production) on one gigantic file.
 This led to several problems including:

 - difficulty finding the line of code that needed to be updated

-- long wait times (5+ minutes) for the monolith IaC code to execute
+- long wait times (5+ minutes) for the monolith Terraform code to execute

-- increased risk of missing red line errors e.g. “executing code but the database will be deleted”
+- an increased risk of red line errors getting missed, e.g. “executing code but the database will be deleted”

-In summary, a monolith IaC file risks a minor change breaking everything.
+In summary, a monolith Terraform file risks a minor change breaking everything.
 So make sure it doesn’t happen.
 And if it is happening, change it, pronto.

-- Isolate each environment as a separate IaC file or folder
+- Isolate each environment as a separate .tf file or folder

-- Break down each environment into various components e.g. database, VPC, frontend
+- Break down each environment into various components – database, VPC, frontend etc

 - Make all the above components reusable

-Let’s quickly unpack #2 — VPC changes maybe once or twice a year while frontend might change 10 times a day, so by separating them, you’re reducing the risk of config changes affecting VPC 10x a day.
+Let’s quickly unpack #2 — VPC configuration changes maybe once or twice a year while frontend might change 10 times a day.
+By separating them, you’re reducing the risk of 10 configuration changes a day affecting the more fragile VPC daily.

-The end result remains the same: potential production-level security risks that may get overlooked and cause future downtime.
+The result remains the same: potential production-level risks may get overlooked and cause future downtime.

-In fact, an analysis done by Unit 42 of Palo Alto Networks in 2020 found 200,000+ vulnerabilities in IaC templates.
-The risk threshold is more likely to be reached in teams that give developers full control of the IaC.
+An analysis done by Unit 42 of Palo Alto Networks in 2020 found 200,000+ vulnerabilities in IAC templates.

 Let’s take the encryption standards of PCI for example.
 Since 2018, PCI (payment card industry) has made TLS 1.0 a non-compliant encryption.
 Hackers can intercept and listen to traffic encrypted by that protocol.

-- instituting 2-person authentication that the IaC has been coded correctly
+- Institute 2-person authentication to assure the IAC has been coded correctly

-- set policy controls at the cloud service provider level
+- Set appropriate policy controls at the cloud service provider level

-SREs are well-positioned to be reviewers, as they understand that vulnerabilities can lead to downtime, which would eat into their error budgets and impact their SLOs.
+SREs are well-positioned to be reviewers.
+It’s in their interest to pay attention, as improper IAC configuration and vulnerabilities can lead to downtime.
+This would consequently eat into their error budgets and impact their SLOs.

-Set policy controls at the cloud provider level
+3. Set appropriate policy controls at the cloud provider level

 Cloud (IaaS) providers may have in-built policy controls for the kind of infrastructure that should get provisioned e.g. Azure Policy.

-But tread carefully as you don’t want to restrict teams from deploying fast and often by having overly onerous policy controls.
+However, tread carefully with these as you don’t want to restrict teams from deploying fast and often from overly onerous generic controls.

-By nature, SREs need to have at least some degree of skill or understanding of IaC.
-This understanding needs to be constantly refined, as the potential IaC vulnerabilities evolve over time.
+By nature of their work, SREs need to have skill or understanding of IAC.
+This understanding needs to be constantly refined, as potential IAC vulnerabilities evolve over time.

-Most SREs are too busy for day-to-day checks and balances.
-Instead, they can — perhaps on a monthly basis — provide guidance to developers and run checks on the infrastructure code.
+A typical SRE’s work is too varied for day-to-day IAC checks.
+Instead, they can provide timely guidance to developers and run monthly checks on the infrastructure code.